FREQUENTLY ASKED QUESTIONS ON OUR PRODUCTS

 Will I get a discount by ordering larger quantities?

-Flexicube prides itself on operational efficiency, thanks to which it is able to offer all customers fair prices.
-If the order positively affects the purchase prices of raw materials from our suppliers, we will be able to take this fact into account by applying the appropriate discount.
+Flexicube prides itself on its operational efficiency and is therefore able to offer fair prices to all customers.
+If an order positively affects the purchase prices of raw materials from our suppliers, we will be able to take this into account by applying an appropriate discount.

 How long does the order take?

-In the case of standard projects offered, construction time is on average 8 to 12 weeks after the contract is signed.
-The duration of the remaining orders is determined individually and to a large extent depends on the scope of the work ordered.
-In case of emergency, shorter delivery times are possible at an additional cost.
+For the standard projects on offer, the construction time is on average 8 to 12 weeks from the signing of the contract.
+The delivery time for other orders is agreed individually and largely depends on the scope of work commissioned.
+In urgent cases, shorter delivery times are possible for an additional charge.

 Will I need a building permit?

-According to the building law, facilities up to 35 sq m (models L15, L30 and F30) do not require a building permit, only applications to the competent office.
-For larger buildings (over 35 m2), a building permit is required.
+According to the building law, objects up to 35 m2 (models L15, L30 and F30) do not require a building permit, but only a notification to the competent authority.
+For larger objects (over 35 m2), it is necessary to obtain a building permit.

 How to prepare a plot of land before delivery of a container?

-The scope of land preparation, including foundations, depends on local conditions.
-In most cases, it is sufficient to use stable support points (blocks, concrete slabs, footings), eliminating the need for costly foundations.
+The extent of site preparation, including foundations, depends on local conditions.
+In most cases, the use of stable support points (blocks, concrete slabs, footings) is sufficient, eliminating the need for costly foundations.

 Does the plot have to have media fed (water, sewage, energy)?